OwenRiess/cse15l-lab-reports/index.md

 ./technical/911report/chapter-11.txt
 ```

--The command *find . -type f -name "chapter*"* searching all the files within the current directory and returning all the files that begin with chapter.
+- The command *find . -type f -name "chapter*"* searching all the files within the current directory and returning all the files that begin with chapter.
 This could be useful for finding all the files that may be grouped together in some way because they all start with the same name.

 ```
 Owen-Riess-Macbook:docsearch owenriess$ find . -type f -iname "chapter*"